pydata/xarray/doc/tutorial.rst

     Attributes:
         title: example attribute

+A dataset can also be loaded from a specific group within a NetCDF file.
+To load from a group, pass a ``group`` keyword argument to the ``open_dataset`` function.
+The group can be specified as a path-like string, e.g., to access subgroup 'bar' within group 'foo' pass '/foo/bar' as the ``group`` argument.

 Data is loaded lazily from NetCDF files.
 You can manipulate, slice and subset Dataset and DataArray objects, and no array values are loaded into memory until necessary.
 For an example of how these lazy arrays work, since the OpenDAP